 Mindlessly munching as you meander through your day is one of the easiest ways to gain weight.
 While sensible snacking can actually aid in your weight loss efforts, eating unhealthy foods between meals can have disastrous effects.
-Before you reach for that mid-afternoon snack, consider the guidelines below.
+Before you reach for that mid-afternoon snack, consider these sensible snacking tips.

 Often our moods dictate food cravings.
-Keep a food journal and note how you are feeling when that urge to eat something unhealthy hits.
+Keep a food diary and note how you are feeling when that urge to eat something unhealthy hits.
 Do you eat when you are bored, sad, tired, etc.?
-If so, the next item—distraction—is the key.
+If so, the next sensible snacking tip—distraction—is the key.

 The next time the craving for a particular food hits, distract yourself.
 Go for a walk, play on the computer, call a friend—anything that gets your mind off food.
 If after 20 minutes the urge has not passed, go ahead and have a small portion.
 If you completely deny yourself, you’re more likely to indulge later on.

-With all of the fad diets and expensive gimmicks out there, it’s ironic that water may turn out to be one of our most effective weight-loss tools.
-In a recent study, researchers found that people who drank a full glass of water before each meal lost more weight than a control group that didn’t drink water before meals.
+With all of the fad diets and expensive gimmicks out there, it’s ironic that water may turn out to be one of our most effective weight loss tools.
+In one study, researchers found that people who drank a full glass of water before each meal experienced more weight loss than a control group that didn’t drink water before meals.
 Just make sure the water you drink is filtered.

 Sensible Snacking Tip #5: Avoid Eating In Front of the TV or Computer

 Ever accidentally snacked your way through a whole bag of chips or popcorn during a movie or while you were playing around on the computer?
 If you answered “no,” you’re either telling a fib or you’re very disciplined.
 Snacking while you are engrossed in a TV program or a computer task can cause you to ignore portions and distract you from heeding feelings of satiety.
 It’s better to take a break to eat.
 That way, you’re aware of exactly what—and how much—you are putting into your body.